Terms of Service

 Fees & rebates.
 Fees are payable on the day or within 7 days of invoice.
 Medicare and other rebates may apply.
 Report writing and non-session services are billed separately.

 Cancellations & missed appointments.
-Fees apply for short-notice cancellations and non-attendance (see policy).
+Fees apply for short-notice cancellations (less than 48 hours) and non-attendance (see policy).

 Your rights & responsibilities.
 You are entitled to safe, inclusive, respectful care and clear information; you agree to attend on time, engage appropriately, and treat staff with courtesy.